Vaishnavism: Mahanubhava Sampradaya

 The Mahanubhava Sampradaya/Pantha founded in Maharashtra during the period of 12-13th century.
 Sarvajna Chakradhar Swami a Gujarati acharya was the main propagator of this Sampradaya.
 The Mahanubhavas venere Pancha-Krishna ("five Krishnas").
 Mahanubhava Pantha played essential role in the growth of Marathi literature.

 Sahajiya and Baul tradition

-Since 15th century in Bengal and Assam flourished Tantric Vaishnava-Sahajiya inspired by Bengali poet Chandidas, as well as related to it Baul groups, where Krishna is the inner divine aspect of man and Radha is the aspect of woman.
+Since the 15th century in Bengal and Assam flourished Tantric Vaishnava-Sahajiya inspired by Bengali poet Chandidas, as well as related to it Baul groups, where Krishna is the inner divine aspect of man and Radha is the aspect of woman.

 Ekasarana Dharma

 The Ekasarana Dharma was propagated by Srimanta Sankardev in the Assam region of India.It considers Krishna as the only God.
 Satras are institutional centers associated with the Ekasarana dharma.

 Radha-vallabha Sampradaya

 The Radha-centered Radha Vallabh Sampradaya founded by the Mathura bhakti poet-saint Hith Harivansh Mahaprabhu in the 16th century occupies a unique place among other traditions.
 In its theology, Radha is worshiped as the supreme deity, and Krishna is in a subordinate position.